JanJaniel/Yahtzee-Extreme/README.md

 ## Game Overview

-Extreme Yahtzee follows the standard Yahtzee rules, where players roll dice to make certain combinations and score points.
+Extreme Yahtzee follows the standard Yahtzee rules, where players roll dices to make certain combinations and score points.
 However, this version introduces an element of speed.

 ## Key Features